A list of the famous entrepreneurs. People who created and built successful businesses.

 Coco Chanel was a French designer and costume maker, instrumental in defining feminine style and dress during the 20th Century.
 Her ideas and business practises were revolutionary.

-Along with Sergey Brin, is the co-founder of Google, which became one of fastest growing businesses of all time.
-Larry Page helped invent Page Rank which made Google most popular search engine.
+Along with Sergey Brin, Page is the co-founder of Google, which became one of fastest growing businesses of all time.
+Larry Page helped invent Page Rank which helped to make Google the most popular search engine.

 British inventor and businessman, who invented the bag less vacuum cleaner and successfully marketed and sold product.
 Has continued to sell innovate designs, such as Dyson hand-driers.